 What is a photochromic lens?

-A photochromic lens contains light-sensitive molecules (often silver halide molecules or special organic compounds).
+A photochromic lens contains light-reactive molecules (typically silver halide molecules or special organic compounds).

-These molecules remain transparent in low light, but as soon as they are exposed to UV rays, they change structure, causing the lens to darken.
+These molecules stay transparent in low light, but once exposed to UV rays, they change structure and darken the lens.

 In short: